 The Tenafly Community

-To send flowers to Sr. Margaret Mary Burke, MFIC's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Sr. Margaret Mary Burke, MFIC, please visit our floral store.